apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 output.shape
 ```

-## Deciding the paradigm for your NN
+## Deciding the paradigm for your network

-In MXNet you can use the Gluon API (Imperative programming) that is very user
+In MXNet, Gluon API (Imperative programming paradigm) provides a user friendly
-friendly for people familiar with python programming.
-The Gluon API allows for quick
-prototyping, easy debugging and has a natural control flow.
-Additionally, in the backend, MXNet
+way for quick prototyping, easy debugging and natural control flow for people
+familiar with python programming.

-can convert the network from using Symbolic or Declarative programming into
+However, at the backend, MXNET can also convert the network using Symbolic or
-static graphs with low level optimizations on operators.
-However, static graphs
+Declarative programming into static graphs with low level optimizations on
-are less flexible because any logic must be encoded into the graph as special
+operators.
+However, static graphs are less flexible because any logic must be
-operators like scan, while_loop, and cond.
-It’s also hard to debug.
+encoded into the graph as special operators like scan, while_loop and cond.
+It’s
+also hard to debug.

-So how can you make use of Symbolic programming while getting the flexibility of
+So how can you make use of symbolic programming while getting the flexibility of
-Imperative programming to quickly protype and debug?
+imperative programming to quickly prototype and debug?

-Enter **HybridBlocks**
+Enter **HybridBlock**

-HybridBlocks can run in a fully imperatively way.
-Where you define their computation with real
+HybridBlocks can run in a fully imperatively way where you define their
-functions acting on real inputs.
-But they’re also capable of running
+computation with real functions acting on real inputs.
+But they’re also capable
-symbolically, acting on placeholders.
-Gluon hides most of this under the hood so
+of running symbolically, acting on placeholders.
+Gluon hides most of this under
-you’ll only need to know how it works when you want to write your own layers.
+the hood so you will only need to know how it works when you want to write your
+own layers.

 ```python
 net_hybrid_seq = nn.HybridSequential()